MatteoJoliveau/stories/content/skyfarer/combat.md

 - [Intimidating](#intimidating) (requires **The Communication Room** to be manned)

 Despite not being an action per se, *defending* from an attack requires **The Helm** to be manned.
-If no-one is controlling the locomotive, the incoming attack automatically lands without rolling the hit die.
+If no-one is controlling the locomotive it is easier for the attacker to hit it, although there is still a chance for it to miss the shot.

 Additionally, any player not engaged in any roll can attempt to perform an [Action](#actions).
 Only one action can be performed per turn, per player.